Quantum dynamics in symmetry-breaking states of correlated electrons: Antiferromagnetic phase: Model and approximation with critical quantum dynamics

 where $\epsilon(\veck)$ is the lattice dispersion relation, $ c^{\dagger}_{{\bf k}\sigma}$ and $c^{\phantom{\dagger}}_{{\bf k}\sigma}$ are creation and annihilation operators of electrons with momentum $\veck$ and spin $\sigma$.
 Further on, $\widehat{n}_{ i\sigma}$ is the operator of the density of particles with spin $\sigma$ in the elementary cell around lattice site $\mathbf{R}_{i}$, and $U$ is the locally averaged electron repulsion due to the screened Coulomb potential.

-A consistent description of thermodynamics with critical behavior and many-body quantum dynamics must provide a unique definition of all measurable quantities.
-The scheme of Baym and Kadanoff offers a systematic and controllable way to reach thermodynamically consistent approximations from microscopic quantum dynamics.
-The core of this approach is the grand potential that consists of three parts: the free energy of noninteracting electrons in a dynamical potential, self-energy $\Sigma$, the Legendre term, $G\Sigma$, making the self-energy a variational function together with its Legendre conjugate one-particle Green function $G$, and the Luttinger-Ward functional $\Phi$ \cite{Luttinger:1960aa}.
-The latter is a function of the interaction and the renormalized Green function in the conserving theories, the so-called $\Phi$-derivable approximations \cite{Baym:1961aa,Baym:1962aa}.
+A consistent description of thermodynamics, including critical behavior and many-body quantum dynamics, must provide a unique definition of all measurable quantities.
+The scheme of Baym and Kadanoff provides a systematic and controllable method for obtaining thermodynamically consistent approximations from microscopic quantum dynamics.
+The core of this approach is the grand potential that consists of three parts: the free energy of noninteracting electrons in a dynamical potential, self-energy $\Sigma$, the Legendre term, $G\Sigma$, making the self-energy a variational function together with its Legendre conjugate, one-particle Green function $G$, and the Luttinger-Ward functional $\Phi$ \cite{Luttinger:1960aa}.
+The latter is a function only of the interaction and the renormalized Green function in the conserving theories, the so-called $\Phi$-derivable approximations \cite{Baym:1961aa,Baym:1962aa}.
 The full thermodynamic potential can then be represented as